 On January 19, 2023, Riverrain entered into a \$26,000,000 Land Loan Facility agreement with Desjardins to refinance the land located in Ottawa.
 The original Land Loan facility of \$12,512,500 was repaid upon issuance of proceeds.
 Desjardins retained a \$2,000,000 holdback on the Land Loan facility, which is associated with the completion of environmental remediation work.
-The interest rate is fixed during the 18-month term at the lenders cost of funds plus 150 basis points.
+The Trust's share of the drawn loan amount is \$18,000,000.
+The interest rate is fixed during the first 12 months of the 18-month term at the lenders cost of funds plus 150 basis points and then converts to a variable rate based loan based on prime interest rate increased by 75 basis point for the remaining six months of the 18 month term with interest paid monthly.
 The Land Loan matures on August 1, 2024.